 A witness appearing on behalf of Southeast Milk, Inc. (SMI) testified in support of Proposal 3.
-SMI is a dairy marketing cooperative with approximately 300 dairy farmer members in Florida, Georgia, Alabama and Tennessee.
+SMI is a dairy marketing cooperative with, at the time of the hearing, approximately 300 dairy farmer members in Florida, Georgia, Alabama, and Tennessee.
 The SMI witness stated that relying on cost indexes of other government agencies determined on a national scale makes the data less subject to manipulation by any given industry.

-A witness testified on behalf of Dean in support of Proposal 3.
-According to the witness Dean owns and operates 8 plants regulated by the Appalachian marketing area and 10 plants regulated by the Southeast marketing area.
+A witness testified on behalf of Dean Foods Company (Dean) in support of Proposal 3.
+According to the witness, Dean owns and operates 8 plants regulated by the Appalachian marketing area and 10 plants regulated by the Southeast marketing area.
 The Dean witness agreed with the benefit of using an adjustor in determining the MRF to reflect changes in fuel prices over time.
-However, the witness also was of the opinion that the MRF should be reduced by 95 percent in order to be consistent with the Secretary's past decisions that transportation credits do not encourage the uneconomic movement of milk or inefficiencies.
+However, the witness also was of the opinion that the MRF should be reduced to 95 percent in order to be consistent with the Secretary's past decisions that transportation credits do not encourage the uneconomic movement of milk or inefficiencies.

-The Dean witness testified that there is a need for supplemental supplies of milk for the marketing areas and that supplying such milk presents challenges.
-Nevertheless, the witness was of the opinion and expressed concern for the continuing and potential abuse of transportation credits.
-The witness asserted that current order provisions allow supplemental milk to receive transportation credits when such milk is not demanded.
-Moreover, the witness stressed that there is no assurance that transportation credit balancing fund payments would flow to the dairy farmer members of the cooperatives acting as handlers located in the two marketing areas regardless of their status as independent or cooperative members.
+The Dean witness testified that the marketing areas are in need of supplemental milk supplies and that supplying such milk presents challenges.
+Nevertheless, the witness expressed concern for the continuing and potential future abuse of transportation credits.
+The witness asserted that current order provisions allow supplemental milk to receive transportation credits, when such milk is not demanded.
+Moreover, the witness stressed that there is no assurance that transportation credit balancing fund payments would flow to the dairy farmer members of the cooperatives acting as handlers located in the two marketing areas regardless of the producers' status as independent or cooperative members.

 A post-hearing brief submitted on behalf of Dean reiterated support for Proposal 3, indicating that disorderly marketing conditions exist because the milk supply in the Southeastern United States is deficit and the cost of supplying the market is not borne equally.
+Additionally, a comment filed by Dean in response to the Tentative Final Decision expressed continued support for the adoption of Proposal 3.